tkeskita/unstructured_grids/README.md

 2.8](https://www.blender.org/2-8) for importing, editing and exporting of 3D volume meshes composed of arbitrary polyhedron cells (a.k.a [unstructured grids](https://en.wikipedia.org/wiki/Unstructured_grid)).
-The aim is to create a tool that can be used for minor editing of unstructured grids (like moving vertices, and assigning boundary faces to named patches) and possibly some special meshing cases.
+This tool can be used for editing of unstructured grids (like moving vertices, and assigning boundary faces to named patches).
-Since volume meshes are not natively supported in Blender, it is currently unknown how usable Blender can become for unstructured grids.

 ## Idea Description

-- Cell and face information related to unstructured grids are kept in separate Python object data model and stored as text strings
+- Since volume meshes are not natively supported in Blender, cell and face information related to unstructured grids are kept in separate Python object data model and stored as text strings

 - Cell description is compatible with